glabatlas/DTGN/README.md

 ### TF-Gene Network Data

-- Header Row: The first row contains the column headers: source and target.
+- **Header Row**: The first row contains the column headers: source and target.
-- Data Rows: Each subsequent row represents an edge in the network.
+- **Data Rows**: Each subsequent row represents an edge in the network.

 | source | target |
 |--------|--------|